 Taxpayers who own real estate property either directly or indirectly (e.g. through shares, funds, trusts) worth more than €1.3million net of allowable loans are liable to the real estate wealth tax.
 For non-French residents, the €1.3million threshold applies only to property located in France.
 This is declared on the usual French income tax return if you also have French income.
 If you are non-French resident without any French income, there is a separate standalone wealth tax return that you will need to complete.

 Kehinde Dauda has had over 20 years’ experience of dealing with the French tax – completing forms and dealing with the French tax authorities.
 Many of our clients appreciate that they receive French tax advice in English.

 Please note: our fee estimate calculator is a service we offer so clients can have an idea of the level of fee they can expect.
-Please get in touch with us directly for a firm quote, or to have an initial discussion about your needs.
+Please get in touch with us directly for a firm quote.